operasoftware/devopera/articles/_posts/2015-04-24-reducing-memory-use.md

 Our early work was a set of patches to reduce memory usage throughout the codebase.
 Through profiling and re-applying knowledge from Presto about where potential memory hogs might hide, some targeted local changes to the codebase were made.
 Some are subsumed into other work, others are upstreamed — for example:

-- [Reduce footprint of registry controlled domain table](https://codereview.chromium.org/197183002/) shrinks the pre-zip binary by 512KB.
+- [Reduce footprint of registry controlled domain table](https://codereview.chromium.org/197183002/) shrinks the pre-zip binary by 512 KB.
 - [Documents with many lines overallocated pagination info](https://codereview.chromium.org/200053007/) saves 3-5 MB of memory for big text documents.
-- [More perfect hashes for CSS strings](https://codereview.chromium.org/196413006/) reduces binary size by 12K
+- [More perfect hashes for CSS strings](https://codereview.chromium.org/196413006/) reduces binary size by 12 KB
-- [Reduce size of `cc::ResourceProvider::Resource` class](http://src.chromium.org/viewvc/chrome?revision=259319&view=revision) reduces the memory usage by up to 9 KB .
+- [Reduce size of `cc::ResourceProvider::Resource` class](http://src.chromium.org/viewvc/chrome?revision=259319&view=revision) reduces the memory usage by up to 9 KB.
-- [Smaller CSSParser UTF16 buffers for escaped strings](https://codereview.chromium.org/196353018/) fixed bad logic that used 700K to store a single escaped character in an ASCII stylesheet.
+- [Smaller CSSParser UTF16 buffers for escaped strings](https://codereview.chromium.org/196353018/) fixed bad logic that used 700 KB to store a single escaped character in an ASCII stylesheet.
-- [Put histogram code in `disk_cache` on a diet](https://codereview.chromium.org/196383016/) shrank the binary by 132K.
+- [Put histogram code in `disk_cache` on a diet](https://codereview.chromium.org/196383016/) shrank the binary by 132 KB.

 ## Current efforts